 Vogel says Petersen and cast camaraderie helped counteract the physical misery and were "what pushed us through this for six months, all of us encouraging one another and being wet and sick together.
 Wolfgang is so calm and relaxed, and that spread out over the entire crew."
 He'd readily work with the director again, as would his co-stars.

-For more information on "Poseidon," check out the links on the next page.
+For more information on "Poseidon," check out the links below.